 Where to Live in Malaysia

-Whether you are looking to settle in the suburbs or on the edge of the jungle, here is a rundown of some keys place to live in Malaysia.
-You can find a list of recommended agencies and search our extensive property database at www.PropertyinMalaysia.com.
+Whether you are looking to settle in the suburbs, by the sea or on the edge of the jungle, here is a rundown of some of the most popular spots where people have settled.

 According to the Economist Intelligence Unit, Kuala Lumpur is still one of the world’s least expensive major cities to live in.
-Swiss banking giant UBS also rated KL as the cheapest of seventy-one world-class cities in 2008 and 2009.
+It was also recognised by CNN as being one of the world’s best major cities to go shopping.